billg-splunk/javashop-otel/README.md

 It is important to remember that any developer should be able to debug a method with knowledge of parameter values at the time of an issue ( exception or latency ).

-To expedite manual instrumentation implementation for this exercise, we have provided a tool which will annotate the entire "shop" service with OpenTelemetry standard annotations for every method call without having to write any code.
+To expedite manual instrumentation implementation for this exercise, we have provided a tool which will annotate the entirety of the "shop" and "products" services with OpenTelemetry standard annotations for every method call without having to write any code.

-#This Full-fidelity, Every-method approach is the Monolith Use Case with Splunk APM for Java.
+# This Full-fidelity, Every-method approach is the Monolith Use Case with Splunk APM for Java.

 cd annotator